 COIL journal of the moving image (1994-2000)

-I was the founding editor and publisher of Proboscis’ founding project, COIL, a 10 issue experimental publication that explored the practice of, and commissioned, artists film, moving image and new media works between 1995 and 2000.
-Over 140 artists, writers and others were published in the journal.
+I was the founding editor and publisher of Proboscis’ founding project, COIL, a 10 issue experimental publication that explored the practice of artists film, moving image and new media works between 1995 and 2000.
+Over 140 artists, writers and others were published in the journal, including special projects.